WhiteHodok/GigaDMB/README.md

 - $remove <index>: Removes the song at the specified index from the queue.

  Feel free to modify the code and add more features according to your needs.

+A bot running on pafy & youtubesearchpython can be found in the pafydev branch